 In New South Wales, waste management is under the Environment Protection Authority (EPA).
 The authority has strict guidelines and rules when it comes to construction and demolition waste disposal.
 First and foremost, the EPA proposes that contractors, procurement officers and project managers should be open with each on the means of waste disposal.
 In essence, the project manager and procurement officers should always be aware of how the contractors manage and get rid of the waste.

 Lawful disposal of construction and demolition waste in New South Wales is stipulated in the Protection of the Environment Operations Act 1997.
 Section 143 of the act states that construction and demolition waste should be transported to the areas that can lawfully accept it.
-The owner and the transporter are the people responsible for the disposal of the trash.
+The owner and the transporter are the people responsible for trash disposal.
 As part of being held responsible, the environment enforcers might ask both the carrier and owner to clean up the area and pay for the waste to be taken to the right place.

 When it comes to unlawful disposal of waste, the owner can protect themselves from paying fines and penalties if they can prove that:

-- They took precautions to prevent the commission of the offence.
+- They took precautions to prevent the commission of the offense.

 How to ensure you do not pay fines and penalties